-The devices, cases, chargers, and carrying bags must be returned to Newcomb Middle School at the end of the school year.
-If a student fails to return his or her iPad at the end of the year, the parent is responsible for the cost to replace the iPad.
-The replacement cost of the iPad is \$150.00 (inclusive of charger and cord).
-Damaged iPad devices will require a payment of \$49.00 in order for the district to have the iPad repaired.
-Failure to pay for a replacement iPad will result in a theft report being filed with the proper authorities.
+The devices and chargers must be returned to Newcomb at the end of the school year.
+If a student fails to return his or her device at the end of the year, the parent and student are responsible for the cost to replace the device.
+The cost of the device is \$450.00 (inclusive of charger and cord).
+There is no charge for accidentally damaged screens or keyboards.
+Failure to pay for a replacement device will result in a theft report being filed with the proper authorities.
+For further information in regards to obligations and damages, please contact the Building Principal.

-V. Taking Care of Your iPad
+V. Taking Care of Your Device